-Sensory Processing Disorder
+Sensory Processing Disorder Awareness Month

 We use our 8 senses: visual, auditory (sound), tactile, olfactory (smell), gustatory (taste), vestibular, proprioception and interception, to help us perceive and understand the world around us.
 This is called ‘sensory processing’.
-It refers to the way our nervous systems and brains automatically absorb information and then organise it to decide how to react or feel.
+Sensory processing refers to the way our nervous systems and brains automatically absorb information and then organise it to decide how to react or feel.

 For some children and adults however, this brain functionality isn’t as automatic as it perhaps should be.
 The brain recognises the senses but doesn’t respond or interpret them properly.
-This is called sensory processing disorder or SPD.

 With years of experience, many adults with sensory processing disorder or SPD have learned how to adapt or discover self-regulation strategies to help them cope with certain situations.
 For example, some people with sensory processing disorder or SPD may seek calming music to help them relax while others seek busier environments with a slight buzz to help them focus.
 Adults can often make the decision for themselves as to what suits them best at any given time.